 - Interactive messages: during the live stream, you can show messages in a player overlay

-Pseudo-live streaming can be combined with a live broadcasted Q&A session afterwards.
-You can configure Clevercast player to automatically show a paused image when the pseudo-live stream ends.
+Simulive streaming can be combined with a live broadcast Q&A session afterwards.
+You can configure Clevercast player to automatically show a paused image when the simulive stream ends.
 When you start broadcasting your Q&A session, this image will automatically make way for your live stream.

-Pseudo-live streaming is also possible without using Clevercast Player.
+Simulive streaming is also possible without using Clevercast Player.
 The live stream is sent using the standard HTTP Live Streaming (HLS) protocol and can therefore also be played in most other players.
-Please note that we don’t provide support for issues with 3rd party players.
+Please note that we don’t provide support for issues with thirdiparty players.

-For more information about the use of pseudo-live streaming, see the manuals of our various applications and these online guides:
+For more information about the use of simulive streaming, see our documentation: